 What is the difference between the certificate and associate degree?

-The technical classes of the medical instrument sterilization curriculum are the same for both programs.
-Students who choose to pursue an associate degree complete additional non-technical coursework to earn an associate of technical studies degree with a major in medical instrument sterilization.
+The curriculum’s technical classes are the same for both programs.
+If you choose to pursue an associate degree, you’ll complete additional non-technical coursework to earn an associate of technical studies degree with a major in medical instrument sterilization.

 Already employed as a sterile processing technician?

-Stark State offers a short-term certificate for individuals already employed in the field that are seeking certification.
+Stark State offers a short-term certificate for individuals already employed in the field who are seeking certification.